ryzenpay/ownitall/README.md

 ## Flags
 - -h : help command, and will display all current flags (this list might be out of date)
 - -i : non interactive mode which requires a string parameter in the format of ex: `1,1,4,1,0,3,2,C:\\Users\\ryzen\\Music,0,0`
+        - agreements are automatically accepted
-        - agreements are accepted, enter is automatically passed and if windows filenames need to have `\\`
+        - enter is automatically passed
+        - if windows filenames need to have `\\`, just `/` for linux
 - -l : log level, supports: debug, info, off
 - -w : web gui (rather than default cli gui)